liamthetate/ms3-mini-project-redux/README.md

 >I want to navigate the app/site, effortlessly.

-As a one-shot experience there is a flow to the UX and simple UI
+The UI is straight forward enough and as a one-shot experience there is a flow to the UX.

 <br/>